Blog Weight Loss 60 Day Weight Loss Challenge For A Dramatic Body Transformation

 For females, these are some of the estimated calorie needs based on age and activity level:

-However, remember that different food groups provide different amounts of energy, as indicated here (7):
+However, it’s important to remember that different food groups provide different amounts of energy, as indicated here (16):

 Avoid Dieting Mistakes

-Some seemingly simple mistakes can ruin this 60-day weight loss challenge.
+Some seemingly simple mistakes can affect this 60-day weight loss challenge.

 Skipping meals is one such mistake.

-It seems counterintuitive, but skipping meals will make you add on more weight.
-This is especially so when skipping breakfast (5).
+It may seem counterintuitive, but skipping meals might make you add more weight.
+This is especially true if you skip breakfast (17).

-Therefore, aim for at least three meals in a day.
+Therefore, you should aim for at least three meals a day.

 Another mistake is failing to consider the calories in beverages.

 When you drink beverages, you need to compensate for the liquid calories by eating less.
-If not, you’ll gain more weight (13).
+Not doing so can contribute to weight gain (18).
+Sticking to calorie-free beverages can make a big difference in your overall calorie intake.

 Eating mindlessly is the third mistake to avoid.